POETSII/pstack/docs/engines.md

 repeated until the counter at `n0` reaches a certain value.
 Device `n0` then terminates the application by calling `handler_exit(0)`.

-The distributed simulation starts when the user executes the `run` command on `pcli`.
-In this case, the user passes an additional parameter to `run` which breaks the simulation into three jobs, here's how ...
+The distributed simulation starts when the user executes the `run` command in `pcli`.
+In this case, the user passes an additional parameter to `run` which breaks the simulation into three parts, here's how ...

 ```javascript
 pcli> run(xml2, rmap={"n0": 0, "n5": 0, "n1": 1, "n4": 1, "n2": 2, "n3": 2})